elicia4/linux_notes/misc/compiling.md

 The `configure` command analyzes the build environment.
-Since different Unix-like systems are configured differently, this steps is necessary to accomodate the differences between systems.
+Since different Unix-like systems are configured differently, this steps is necessary to accommodate the differences between systems.
 Check that there are no error messages, the program won't build until these errors are corrected.
 A `Makefile` should've been created as the result of `./configure`: